 This course includes the study of the periodic table, bonding, gases, solutions, organic molecules, and acids and bases.
 Students will perform laboratory investigations to develop an understanding of the characteristics and quantitative relationships associated with matter.
 The course emphasizes the use of technology to collect and analyze data as well as algebraic and other mathematics skills for problem solving.
 Students will be asked to explain scientific principles and their applications in society.
+Concurrent enrollment in or completion of Algebra II is recommended.

-Chemistry - G/T Grades 10.
-11
+Chemistry - G/T